-The Law School is a member of Equal Justice Works, formerly the National Association of Public Interest Law (NAPIL).
-Through its membership, law students at the University of South Dakota are eligible for summer internships and fellowships upon graduation from law school.
-Several opportunities exist in South Dakota on the Indian reservations and elsewhere in the United States.
+The School of Law is a member of Equal Justice Works, formerly the National Association of Public Interest Law.
+Through its membership, USD law students are eligible for summer internships and fellowships upon graduation from law school.
+Several opportunities exist in South Dakota on the Indian reservations and elsewhere in the U.S.

 The R.D.
 Hurd Volunteer Law School Society is a program designed to give second-and third-year law students an opportunity to provide pro bono legal services to low income persons.
 The students interview clients, perform research, prepare documents and in some instances make court appearances.
 Students are assigned as supervisor a Legal Services attorney who offers assistance to the student throughout the case.